hellodigers/recruitment-task-junior-symfony-developer/README.md

 2. Get a list of all images & image data for 2019 holidays dates from NASA API and save them to the database (prepare console comand to refresh data)

-3. Prepare *anonymous API with two endpoints* - one endpoint that allows to return a JSON containing:
+3. Prepare *anonymous API with two endpoints*:

+a) one endpoint that allows to return a JSON containing:

 * a list of photos (image id, earth date, rover, camera) taken during holidays occuring on defined date/date range (all holidays in 2019 if no date parameters are sent within the api call)